rafaelmagalhaes/nuxt3-auth/tutorial.md

-### How to add authentication to a nuxt 3 project
+### How to add authentication in nuxt 3

 I've seen a few tutorials on this subject but most of them cover authentication with Supabase, Amplify or Firebase, most of these services have a nuxt component which makes it easier to add authentication to your website.

 If you are like me and use the middleware to handle the authentication state of your application by calling an endpoint which provides a token.
 I will show you how to do this in nuxt 3.

-I will be using `DummyJSON` fake API to help me do this.
+I will be using  [DummyJSON](https://dummyjson.com/) fake API to help me do this.

 ##### What is DummyJSON?

-> With DummyJSON, what you get is different types of REST Endpoints filled with JSON data which you can use in developing the frontend with your favorite framework and library without worrying about writing a backend.
+> With DummyJSON, what you get is different types of REST Endpoints filled with JSON data which you can use in developing the frontend with your favourite framework and library without worrying about writing a backend.

 Essentially it's a mock API with few endpoints, most importantly it provides a rest login endpoint which returns a fake token.